-One of the most iconic things to do at Jervis Bay is seeing the resident kangaroos and wallabies that frequent Green Patch Beach in Booderee National Park.
+One of the most iconic things to do at Jervis Bay is to see the resident kangaroos and wallabies that frequent Green Patch Beach in Booderee National Park.

 If you have some carrots on hand you may be lucky enough to be able to feed the kangaroos on Green Patch Beach which I am sure for some is a dream come true when visiting Australia.

-Next on this list of awesome things to do in the bay is a visit to the famed Hole In The Wall which is a naturally carved out rocky headland that can be accessed via an easy walking trail.
+Next on this list of awesome things to do in the bay is a visit to the famed Hole In The Wall, a naturally carved-out rocky headland that can be accessed via an easy walking trail.